 Urine specimen should preferably be divided into aliquots according to their preservation needs before transportation.
-A range of needed volume is usually $1-10\,\text{mL}$ for chemical and morphological investigations, and occasionally up to $100\,\text{mL}$ for special chemistries.
-For microbiological analysis, $1-3\,\text{mL}$ of urine in a clean container is sufficient.
-For large laboratories, a standardised vessel with a volume of $3-10\,\text{mL}$ is essential for automated analytical systems.
+A range of needed volume is usually 1-10 mL for chemical and morphological investigations, and occasionally up to 100 mL for special chemistries.
+For microbiological analysis, 1-3 mL of urine in a clean container is sufficient.
+For large laboratories, a standardised vessel with a volume of 3-10 mL is essential for automated analytical systems.

-Examination tubes for test strip measurement, particle counting, or urine bacterial culture should keep the specimen suitable for analysis at $+20^{\circ}\text{C} \pm 5^{\circ}\text{C}$ or at $+5^{\circ}\text{C} \pm 3^{\circ}\text{C}$ (tubes without preservatives in bacteria investigations) as specified for at least 24 hours, preferably for 72 hours (over the weekend may not be applicable for urine culture).
-Specifications to assess preservation are in Chapter 3.3 and collected details on allowable preservation times are compiled in ANNEX 1.2, Table 1-2.
+Examination tubes for test strip measurement, particle counting, or urine bacterial culture should keep the specimen suitable for analysis at +20 °C \pm 5 °C or at +5 °C \pm 3 °C (tubes without preservatives in bacteria investigations) as specified for at least 24 h, preferably for 72 h (over the weekend may not be applicable for urine culture).
+Specifications to assess preservation are in 3.3 and collected details on allowable preservation times are compiled in Annex I.2, Table 39.

 For urine particle analysis and bacterial culture, uncentrifuged specimens are primarily recommended.
 Investigation of concentrated urine sediment (by centrifugation) is needed for low-concentrations of renal particles only.
 Traditional urinalysis tubes have been conical to allow decanting of supernatant to concentrate the specimen after centrifugation.
 A more accurate sediment volume and concentration of particles is obtained by suction of the supernatant, followed by gentle re-suspension of the sediment into an accurate volume.
 In addition to automated tracks a round-bottom tube works better than a conical tube, and should be considered when counting urine particles after centrifugation [83].
-The examination procedures for particle counting are described in Chapter 6.2.3 (routine), and Chapter 6.2.2 (reference procedure).
+The examination procedures for particle counting are described in Sections 6.2.3 (routine procedures), and 6.2.2 (reference procedure).

-The examination tubes used for specimens for quantitative chemical analysis should keep the specimen intact and the cap should remain closed upon freezing and during centrifugation up to 3000 x g (relative centrifugal force, RCF) for 15 min.
+The examination tubes used for specimens for quantitative chemical analysis should keep the specimen intact and the cap should remain closed upon freezing and during centrifugation up to $3,000 \times g$ (relative centrifugal force, RCF) for 15 min.
 The size, structure, and length of the secondary container vary depending on the needs of the diagnostic procedures.
-Preservation of specimens for investigations related to kidneys and urinary tract are described in ANNEX I.2, Table 1-3.
+Preservation of specimens for investigations related to kidneys and urinary tract are described in Annex I.2, Table 40.

-3.4.3.
-Order-of-draw - from primary container into secondary containers
+3.4.3 Order-of-draw - from primary container into secondary containers